satmm/feedback-survey/README.md

 - **CSS**: For styling the application.
 Includes custom CSS to ensure a visually appealing and user-friendly interface.
 - **React Icons**: Provides icons for navigation and other UI elements.

-### Backend

-- **Local Storage**: Used for storing survey responses and session information.
-Ensures that user data is saved even if the page is refreshed or revisited later.

 ### Deployment

 - **Vercel**: The application is deployed on Vercel, which provides a seamless platform for deploying frontend projects.
 The deployment URL is [https://feedback-survey-rust.vercel.app/](https://feedback-survey-rust.vercel.app/).